neilkdave/Capstone/Documents/Communication.md

 ## Versions
 ### Version 1
 Our First Version!
 Likely unstable because we will do most of our development work here.
-Make sure to update to master for both Arduion and Processing.
+Make sure to update to master for both Arduino and Processing.
 #### OpCodes
 1. Set Inflation State
   * Payload Length: 9 Characters